Minthos/Sendario/techtree.md

 Lilliput world with 1/10 radius for all celestials and same density and orbital period, so the orbits have to be much closer to account for the very low gravity?

+Game mode where utility drones have to be controlled in first person and may have a humanoid body Utility drones get 2 electromagnet launcher/whinch mechanisms (one on each arm) that attach to the internal walls of the spaceship for rapid and efficient locomotion like the ninja rope in worms dual wielded.

 ## 2nd feature
 In an MMO persistent world I would like to have upgrades that players can research on specific ship designs or specific sections to tweak the stats.
 A system where players canspend experience points, R&D effort and compute cycles to get a random bonus after a random time.
 Applying multiple upgrades to the same item gives diminishing returns.
 Maybe use AI to generate a description of the upgrades based on the stats of the upgrade and the item/section's description and calculate overlap by having AI rate how much the descriptions sound like they should overlap.
 More similar = more stacking penalty.